bistro-its-berkeley/BISTRO-Starter-Kit/docs/What_and_how_to_submit.md

     - what worked in general and what led to a dead end?
     - what other approaches would you have pursued, had you more time?
     - did you run into any snags with the documentation/implementation?

-Thank you for your time and participation! :-)